microsoftgraph/microsoft-graph-docs/api-reference/beta/api/serviceprincipal-list-transitivememberof.md

-# List servicePrincipal transitive memberOf
+---title: "List servicePrincipal transitive memberOf"description: "Get the groups and directory roles that this service principal is a member of.
+This operation is transitive and will include all groups that this service principal is a nested member of."---# List servicePrincipal transitive memberOf

 > **Important:** APIs under the /beta version in Microsoft Graph are in preview and are subject to change.
 Use of these APIs in production applications is not supported.